 3.3.3 Continuous integration Guide

 The continuous integration guide provides information about process what team decided to use for delivering and sharing they code.
-What is a branching model they use, how versioning of the code apply etc. Describe in what environments different code versions are deploy e2e, dev prod etc. It’s a good practice to write flow diagrams and share it with all members.
+What is a branching model they use, how versioning of the code apply etc. Describe in what environments different code versions are to be deployed to (e2e, dev, prod etc.) It’s a good practice to write flow diagrams and share it with all members.

 Reports and metrics

 Reports reflect how time and human resources were used during development.
 They can be generated on a daily, weekly, or monthly basis.
-Contains process documents such as velocity chats, sprint burndown charts, and release burndown charts.
+Contains process documents such as velocity charts, sprint burndown charts, and release burndown charts.

 User documentation

 User documentation is created for product users.
-It should explain in the shortest way possible how the software can help solve their problems.
+It should explain in the shortest way possible how the software can help to solve their problems.
 Some parts of user documentation, such as tutorials and onboarding, in many large customer-based products are replaced with onboarding training.
 Nevertheless, there are still complex systems remaining that require documented user guides.

 The online form of user documentation requires technical writers to be more imaginative.
 Online end-user documentation should include the following sections FAQs, Video tutorials, Embedded assistance, Support Portals.